bzurkowski/boil/README.rst

 - **Burden of bootstrapping tools**

-  Separate app generator for Ansible, Django, Rails, etc..
-Their advantage is greater flexibility and extended functionality, but it is not always what you need.
+  Separate app generator for Ansible, Django, or Rails.
 Switching between one and the other may be troublesome considering the variety of APIs and different configuration options for each tool.

 Installation
 ------------